openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Failure, but the Story Progresses in Combat

-Chapter 2 presents the fact that in Open Legend, failure is never just a failure.
+Chapter 2 presents the fact that in Open Legend failure is never just a failure.
 A low attack roll is more than just a miss.
 A failed attempt to invoke a boon means more than just that the spell or power fizzles.
 Instead, every failure should propel the story forward in a meaningful way.
 Chapter 2 offers the following suggestions for interpreting an action as *failure, but the story progresses*:

-- The player finds an opportunity for success.
+- The player finds an opportunity for success
-- The danger snowballs.
+- The danger snowballs
-- The information is false.
+- The information is false

 In the following scenarios, you’ll read several examples of how these interpretations can be applied in the context of a combat roll.